-I could easily kick my twenty-three year old self.
-Hard.
-I gave this poem, written on a carved wooden flower, to my Mum for Mother’s Day in 1996.
-Yet, much to my mortification, only recently have I realised a glaring mistake.
+Can you spot the mistake my twenty-three year self made in this poem, written on a carved wooden flower, I gave to my Mum for Mother’s Day in 1996?

 The Poem Itself